predict-idlab/plotly-resampler/examples/README.md

 ## 1. Example notebooks
 ### 1.1 basic examples

 The [basic example notebook](basic_example.ipynb) covers most use-cases in which plotly resampler will be employed.
-It servers as an ideal starting point for data-scientists who want to use plotly-resampler in their day-to-day jupyter environments.
+It serves as an ideal starting point for data-scientists who want to use plotly-resampler in their day-to-day jupyter environments.

 Additionally, this notebook also shows some more advanced functionalities, such as:
 * Retaining (a static) plotly-resampler figure in your notebook